mpgough/attack-nav-docker/README.md

 ## Running the Container

-You have two options.
-First, you can change directory into the repo and just run `make run` to start up the container with the most common options.
-Then just point your browser to [http://localhost:80](http://localhost:80) to access the Navigator.
-This will run the image version tagged as ":dev", which is typically the last version you built.

-Alternatively, if you're Docker friendly, you can run the container manually:
+You can run the container manually:

-    docker run -it -p 80:80 --name attacknav davidjbianco/attacknav:dev
+    docker run -it -p 80:80 --name attacknav mpgough/attacknav:dev

 As written, this is the same command the the `Makefile` uses to start the container, but this way you have the option to specify the exact Docker options you want.